jbinto/blog/source/_posts/2014-03-24-loading-toronto-bikeways-data-into-postgis.markdown

 Disclaimer: I've been using PostGIS for less than a week.

 PostGIS can store both *[geometry](http://postgis.net/docs/GeometryType.html)* and *[geography](http://postgis.net/docs/manual-1.5/ch04.html#PostGIS_Geography)*.
-Geometry is as we learned in grade school: 2 dimensional cartesian coordinates, simple to manipulate, familiar formulas for length, area, etc. Geography uses latitude and longitude, which uses spherical coordinates.
-Asking a `geography` for it's length will return an answer in `degrees`, where a `geometry` responds in `metres`.
+Geometry is as we learned in grade school: 2 dimensional cartesian coordinates, simple to manipulate, familiar formulas for length, area, etc. Geography uses latitude and longitude, which are 3-dimensional spherical coordinates.
+Asking a `geography` for it's length will return an answer in `degrees`, whereas a `geometry` responds in `metres`.
 Simply put, the two don't really mix.

 Some things I've learned: